 Certain information included in this annual information form may constitute "forward-looking information" within the meaning of applicable Canadian securities legislation.
 Except as may be required by Canadian securities laws, the Corporation does not undertake any obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise.
 Forward-looking information, by its very nature, is subject to numerous risks and uncertainties and is based on several assumptions which give rise to the possibility that actual results could differ materially from the Corporation's expectations expressed in or implied by such forward-looking information and that the Corporation's objectives, plans, strategic priorities and business outlook may not be achieved.
-As a result, the Corporation cannot guarantee that any forward-looking information will materialize.
-Forward-looking information is provided in this annual information form for the purpose of giving information about Management's current expectations and plans and allowing investors and others to get a better understanding of the Corporation's operating environment.
+As a result, the Corporation cannot guarantee that any forward-looking information about Management's current expectations and plans and allowing investors and others to get a better understanding of the Corporation's operating environment.
 However, readers are cautioned that it may not be appropriate to use such forward-looking information for any other purpose.

 Forward-looking information provided in this annual information form is based on a number of assumptions that the Corporation believes were reasonable on the day it provided the forward-looking information.
-Factors that could cause actual results to differ materially from the Corporation's expectations expressed in or implied by the forward-looking information include: general economic conditions; changes in product costs and supply channels; ability to develop profitable strategic alliances; foreign currency fluctuations; customer and credit risk, including the concentration of revenues with certain customers; costs associated with product liability; changes in income tax legislation or the interpretation or application of those rules; the continued ability to develop products and support brand names; protection of intellectual property, changes in the regulatory environment; continued access to capital resources and the related costs of borrowing; changes in assumptions in the valuation of goodwill and other intangible assets; and ability to attract and retain key executives and a highly-qualified work force.
+Factors that could cause actual results to differ materially from the Corporation's expectations expressed in or implied by the forward-looking information include: general economic conditions; changes in product costs and supply channels; ability to develop profitable strategic alliances; foreign currency fluctuations; customer and credit risk, including the concentration of revenues with certain customers; costs associated with product liability; changes in income tax legislation or the interpretation or application of those rules; the continued ability to develop products and support brand names; protection of intellectual property, changes in the regulatory environment; continued access to capital resources and the related costs of borrowing; changes in assumptions in the valuation of intangible assets; and ability to attract and retain key executives and a highly-qualified work force.
 These and other risk factors that could cause actual results to differ materially from expectations expressed in or implied by the forward-looking information are discussed throughout this annual information form and, in particular, under "Risk Factors".